stonepros/stone/doc/dev/development-workflow.rst

-Four times a year, the development roadmap is discussed online during the `Ceph Developer Summit <http://tracker.ceph.com/projects/ceph/wiki/Planning#Ceph-Developer-Summit>`_.
+Four times a year, the development roadmap is discussed online during the `Stone Developer Summit <http://tracker.ceph.com/projects/ceph/wiki/Planning#Stone-Developer-Summit>`_.
 A new stable release (hammer, infernalis, jewel ...) is published at the same frequency.
 Every other release (firefly, hammer, jewel...) is a `Long Term Stable (LTS) <../../releases>`_.
 See `Understanding the release cycle